 About Ruben van der Laan

-My adventure with meetings started at the weekly staff meeting of my first job.
+My adventure with change and meetings started at the weekly staff meeting of my first job.
 One of my colleagues always took a nap; sometimes short, sometimes for the entire meeting.
 The meeting leader just let it happen and so did we, happy to leave the hierarchy do its non-interventionist job.

 - we’re living in radical times with wicked problems and challenges (with climate change being the most wicked of problems and greatest of challenges)